ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

 3. Name your new object.
 I named mine "my_part".

 4. Now is the time to add your BodyPart to Directions, which will cause it to actually render.
 You can do this in two ways.
-If you know that your new BodyPart will have to be rendered in most of the Directions then right-click it and select the "Add to layers" option and it will do most of the work for you
+If you know that your new BodyPart will have to be rendered in most of the Directions then right-click it and select the "Add to layers" option and it will do most of the work for you.
    ![](./content/hier_hierarchies_16.png)

    You will be asked to provide a sprite offset.
 Give the sprite number here.
 The editor assumes that sprites are in numerical order and will add provided sprite to the direction 0 and incremented values to the following directions.

-5. Note that now new BodyPartSprites are added to your BodyPart and the Directions group is expanded
+5. Note that now new BodyPartSprites are added to your BodyPart and the Directions group is expanded.
    ![](./content/hier_hierarchies_17.png)

    Each of your BodyParts has a number in parenthesis.
 It's their reference count since these objects are now referenced in the Directions.

-6. The other way to add BodyPart to Direction is to
+6. The other way to add BodyPart to Direction is to.

-   1. create a new BodyPartSprite
+   1. create a new BodyPartSprite.

-   2. enter its sprite number in properties
+   2. enter its sprite number in properties.

-   3. copy it to the clipboard
+   3. copy it to the clipboard.

    4. paste it into the desired direction and select instance (if you do copy it will break the hierarchy!).
 You will know you did well if the number of references to the right of your BodyPartSprite increments.